cybertec-postgresql/pgwatch/docs/metric_definitions.md

 advantageous to also monitor some basic OS statistics together with the PostgreSQL ones, to get a better head start when troubleshooting performance problems.
-But as setup of such OS tools and linking the gathered data is not always trivial, pgwatch3 has a system of *helpers* for fetching such data.
+But as setup of such OS tools and linking the gathered data is not always trivial, pgwatch has a system of *helpers* for fetching such data.

 One can invent and install such *helpers* on the monitored databases